Checklist for Data Management Plan peer review

 - Is the DMP thoughtful and specific such that it is apparent that the project has personnel with appropriate knowledge and experience to manage the data?

 Expected Data Types

-- Is there a description of each data type and how they will be generated and/or sourced?
+- Is there a description of each category of data type and how they will be generated and/or sourced?
 Are these data types expected for this type of research?
 Is there any data to be expected that is not mentioned?
 For example, will data be born digital or recorded on paper?
 If born digital, will it be generated by measurements from a human or by equipment like a sensor or DNA sequencer?